 IOB is student-oriented.
 The institute focuses on student-centred learning, and its approach involves a broad variety of teaching methods.
 Students are expected to learn from each other's experiences, as well as from their exposure to living and studying in the North.
+We also offer the possibility to some students

 We also offer the possibility to some students to do a research internship with our partner universities (Nicaragua, Tanzania, Philippines) and conduct field work in the South.